pentandra/lifepreserver/README.md

 > great many piano tops in accepting yesterday's fortuitous contrivings as
 > constituting the only means for solving a given problem.

-We're in a state of intellectual shipwreck but all the lifeboats have been taken.
-We're on the verge of a new era but we're still clinging onto yesterday's solutions and thought-forms.
+We're in a state of intellectual shipwreck and all the lifeboats have been taken.
+We're on the verge of a new era of communications but we're still clinging onto yesterday's solutions and thought-forms.

 ## Development